Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: DTL-Based Feature Mapping

 After repeating the adaption stage in $E_T$ target environments, we can obtain the parameter $\{\boldsymbol{\Omega}_e\}_{e=1}^{E_T}$ in the target environments.
 After this, the network parameter $\boldsymbol{\Omega}_e$ is fixed, and the network can be directly used in the feature mapping step in the target environment.
 Two users, Alice and Bob, follow the steps in Section~\ref{Preliminary} for key generation, where Alice uses the deep learning model with parameter $\boldsymbol{\Omega}_e$ for feature mapping.

-We also calculate the average values of Normalized Mean Square Error (NMSE), Key Error Rate (KER) and Key Generation Ratio (KGR) using the testing dataset $\{\mathbb{D}_{Te}(e)\}_{e=1}^{E_T}$ in target environments to evaluate the performance of the proposed algorithm.
+We also calculate the average values of Normalized Mean Square Error (NMSE), KER, and Key Generation Rate (KGR) using the testing dataset $\{\mathbb{D}_{Te}(e)\}_{e=1}^{E_T}$ in target environments to evaluate the performance of the proposed algorithm.